CarsonDavis/CarsonDavis.github.io/_posts/2020-01-01-flourecent_rocks.md

 ---

-> This is a unfinished post that will receive additional content and editing in the future.
-I'll add details about the minerals in each rock, their localities, and add additional rocks from my collection.
-However, for now you can look at the pretty pictures.
+> This is an unfinished post that will receive additional content and editing in the future.
 {: .prompt-danger }

 <style>